rastapasta/foodsharing/README.md

 The app is optimized for iOS and Android - one code, one love!

-Timeframe: 2 weeks project from scratch to production 😎
+Timeframe: 2 weeks from scratch to production 😎

 ## 🎉 What's implemented?